Managing Your Screen Time

 Set the amount of time you want to use that type of app during a 24-hour period.

-Tap Delete Limit to remove this time limit.
+Tap Add to add this limit.

 Block Specific Content

 You can also use Screen Time to block any content you want—including inappropriate content.

 From the Screen Time tab, tap Content & Privacy Restrictions.